 This clinical study revealed mildly hypertensive patients who had 3 glasses of hibiscus tea every day for a month saw lower systolic and diastolic blood pressures.

-Another 2010 study also proved the blood pressure lowering benefits of hibiscus tea.
+Another 2010 study also proved the blood pressure lowering benefits of sorrel tea.

 Have in moderation

 The tea may have antiviral benefits as well; but too much tea isn’t good for you.
 High doses of hibiscus may negatively affect your liver.
 So, it is best to make this hibiscus tea recipe in moderation… or dilute it.

 - 2 cups fresh hibiscus calyxes (or 1 cup dried hibiscus calyxes)